• Facebook

 Why choose a potato flake starter?

-It is true, you could just use a traditional four and water starter to bake your bread instead.
+It is true, you could just use a traditional flour and water starter to bake your bread instead.
 I’ve given that I try.
 However, I have had much better results with my potato flake sourdough starter.

 Of course, it is all a matter of opinion but, for what it’s worth, I prefer my potato flake sourdough starter over traditional sourdough.
 Since it contains sugar, it is sweeter and naturally leads itself to sweeter breads.
 This makes it a perfect starter for desserts and any bread with a hit of sweetness (like sandwich bread).
 It is also perfect for anyone that is not a fan of the “sour” taste of sourdough.
 I discovered that it also creates a lighter and more fluffy bread than traditional flour and water sourdough starter.
 It has also been easier for me to maintain and always gives me such a great rise.